harangp/maxmind-oracle/README.md

 - `getCountryBlock()` returns the one row of `country_blocks` that most matches the input ip address
 - `getCityBlock()` returns the one row of `city_blocks` that most matches the input ip address

-These will return the row itself, which can be further accessed in the inside of a stored procedure.
+These will return the respective row itself, which can be further used in the inside of a stored procedure.
 Get the ids, access the data, make further lookups if you need extra information from the location tables.

 If you want to **get an id for retrieving the block record** (for example because you want to use it in a simple select) then there are convenience functions to do so: